jspecht3/vim-tutorial/README.md

 # vim-tutorial
 Tutorial for vim geared towards complete beginners.
-With this, you should be able to comptently use vim in the terminal.
+With this, you should be able to competently use vim in the terminal.

 WIP